v0.57 🌳

-Despite expectations for real wages to grow between 2.5% and 3% in 2025, inflation is projected to stabilize around 2%.
+Despite expectations for real wages to increase between 2.5% and 3% in 2025, inflation is projected to stabilize around 2%.
 Proposed changes to the tax-exempt income threshold, increasing from ¥1.03 million to ¥1.78 million, are unlikely to have a substantial impact on the overall economy.
 [8cd170a9]

 The potential for a global trade war, particularly with tariffs of 10% to 20% from the Trump administration, poses a significant threat to Japan's auto industry and overall trade dynamics.
 Japan's exports to China have already seen a decline due to the latter's economic troubles, further complicating the situation.
 [8cd170a9]